 Offshore Petroleum and Greenhouse Gas Act 2006

-The strategic assessment determined that NOPSEMA’s environmental authorisation process under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (the Program), met the objectives and high environmental standards of the EPBC Act.
-Consequently, petroleum and greenhouse gas activities undertaken in Commonwealth waters, with a few exceptions, no longer require individual referral, assessment or approval under the EPBC Act provided they are undertaken in accordance with NOSPEMA’s Program.
+The strategic assessment determined that NOPSEMA’s environmental authorisation process under the Offshore Petroleum and Greenhouse Gas Storage Act 2006, met the objectives and high environmental standards of the EPBC Act.
+Petroleum and greenhouse gas activities undertaken in Commonwealth waters, with a few exceptions, no longer require individual referral, assessment or approval under the EPBC Act provided they are undertaken in accordance with NOPSEMA’s Program.

 Contacting the Department of Agriculture